 - To increase enrollment and retention in post secondary education and vocational training programs.

 We work towards these goals by providing an individualized learning environment in which certified teachers, as well as skilled volunteer tutors, provide small group and one-on-one instruction.
-Typically, Pathways students spend 2-4 hours daily in the classroom and the remainder of the day on the service site.
+Typically, Legacy students spend 2-4 hours daily in the classroom and the remainder of the day on the service site.

 Under the direction of our teaching staff, volunteer tutors at OFS work one-on-one with our students; completing assignments, taking practice tests, instructing critical subject matter, and addressing other academic needs.
 Ideally, our tutors create and maintain a regular schedule wherein they volunteer a couple hours each week with the same student.
 This helps build classroom continuity for our students, but it also gives our volunteers the opportunity to build meaningful relationships.